GENERAL INFO (Jump to Diary)|

 I reach Biogradska Gora National Park, and don't expect that much, as the fee is only €3.
 But am I in for a surprise!
 It is a huge park, and here are bears and wolves, but the centre piece is the lake.
 The lake is crystal clear, but the surface is covered in a thin layer of pollen.

-Besides from the snakes, I see a lot of real huge Horse-leech; Haemopis sanguisugain in, and above the water.
+Besides from the snakes, I see a lot of real huge Horse-leech; Haemopis sanguisugain, in and above the water.
 A whole bunch is fighting over a Roman Snail; Helix pomatia, which by the way grow real large here.
-I see quite some, as a walk the trail.
+I see quite some, as I walk the trail.

 A trail is leading the entire way around the large lake, and I figure I start on it, and return when I get bored.
 The surface of the lake is around 1110 metres height, and it is still kind of late spring here.
 That means quite some flowers, despite it is in the forest.
-The park have 26 different habitats and a total number of plant species on 2000.
+The park have 26 different habitats and a total number of plant species of 2000.
 And the trees are huge!
-Some are above 300 or even 400 years, and here are many species.
-Old ones are left to rot in sight, and that create a rich insectlife and thereby birdlife.
+Some are more than 300 or even 400 years old, and here are many species.
+Old ones are left to rot on sight, and that create a rich insect life and thereby birdlife.

 Before long, I see a Common Toad; Bufo bufo on a rock in the water.
 Then a large millipedes, some Armadillidium sp.
 It is around eight centimetres and red-brownish.
 I make a lot of photos of the lake - all looking pretty much alike.

 Then I stumble over another millipedes; Polydesmus collaris.
 It is in the shadows, and I like to let the animals be - which means I only get blurry photos.
 I really like when I can get a good picture, and leave the animal right where I found it.